sourcegraph/handbook/content/engineering/developer-insights/code-insights/index.md

 - There should never be more than a couple of cards in the _In Progress_ column at the same time.
 If we paused work on something (e.g. because priorities changed), it should be moved back to _Planned_ or _Icebox_ as appropriate.
 - Things we triaged from the _Inbox_, but don't plan to work on, go into the _Icebox_.

+Note: we intentionally plan so we can avoid merging significant work less than two days before a release (if a release is on the 20th, our last day to merge is the 18th).
+Exceptions require explicit approval of both the PM and EM.

 ### Tracking Issues

 The team makes use of [tracking issues](../../tracking_issues.md) for tracking progress on the implementation of longer projects that need to be broken up into multiple issues.